 For example, the ESTC intentionally excludes playbill, and surely unintentionally excludes many other titles.

-I include the first year after her death to capture publications which Smith herself prepared for publication, such as Beachy Head, but no editions pat 1807 in order to focus this experiment on Smith in her own time, rather than Smith’s ‘afterlives’ or reception.
+I include the first year after her death to capture publications which Smith herself prepared for publication, such as Beachy Head, but no editions pat[past?]
+1807 in order to focus this experiment on Smith in her own time, rather than Smith’s ‘afterlives’[where are you getting this term?
+Or is it your own] or reception.

 This table synthesizes bibliographic information from several works on Smith, including LIST THEM.